-Advancing equity in the outdoors, starting with students, through a system-wide model of change building access to natural learning spaces in the backyards of schools and empowering teachers to use those spaces.
+Advancing equity in the outdoors, starting with students, through a system-wide model of change by building access to natural learning spaces in the backyards of schools and empowering teachers and students to use those spaces.

 Trails K12 is an ambitious initiative to offer creative, innovative, and effective outdoor learning spaces to every public school in Rockingham County by the end of 2024.